 - Field trips and on-campus visits with community organizations to build relationships and identify shared interests and projects

 - Training for faculty and staff interested in enhancing their research, teaching and service by collaborating with community organizations

 - Research to understand and improve conditions that can eliminate disparities in health and human development

 - A Speakers’ Series to inform academic and community partners on emerging innovations and opportunities to address disparities

 As a partner in the Chancellor’s Task Force for Community Engaged Scholarship (CES Task Force,) COEHD helps to identify and increase opportunities for research that advances scholarly research and training in ways that directly benefit our community.
-Click here to find out more about the November 12, 2010 conference on community engaged scholarship.
+Find out more about UC Merced's commitment to community engaged scholarship.

 The CES Task Force and COEHD are developing a database of faculty and research opportunities to help community members more easily find partners in research.

 COEHD is a collaborator in the Community-University Research and Action for Justice (CURAJ), a community-academic initiative representing the entire Central Valley.
 Through CURAJ, community members may identify and develop ideas for projects in the Central Valley that can address health disparities.
 One such project is the Symposium for Water Quality in California’s Rural Central Valley.